 Spinal stenosis symptoms vary depending on which area of your spine is affected.
 When stenosis occurs in your neck, for example, it’s common to have pain, numbness, tingling, and weakness in your arms or legs.

 Lumbar stenosis typically triggers sciatica symptoms.
 Sciatica causes burning pain radiating deep inside your buttocks and down your leg.

 If left untreated, spinal stenosis can result in permanent nerve damage.

 At Melbourne Spine, Dr. Srini identifies spinal stenosis through a full physical examination, by reviewing your medical history, and by evaluating your symptoms.
 He might also recommend X-rays to look for changes in your spinal canal or MRIs to identify ligament or disc damage and locate the exact area of your nerve compression.

-Based on your diagnosis, Dr. Arora designs a pain management strategy tailored specifically to you, which may include one or more of the following:
+Based on your diagnosis, Dr. Srini designs a pain management strategy tailored specifically to you, which may include one or more of the following:

 Physical therapy for spinal stenosis works to strengthen your back and abdominal muscles, build endurance, and maintain flexibility in your spine.
 All of these elements increase your spine’s stability.

-Dr. Arora may recommend chiropractic treatment to adjust your spine and improve its proper function.
+Dr. Srini may recommend chiropractic treatment to adjust your spine and improve its proper function.
 In some cases, traction is used to increase space between your vertebrae to reduce pressure on your affected nerves.